Jegatheesh001/ExpenseTracker/README.md

 # Expense Tracker App

-This is a simple expense tracker application built with Flutter.
-It allows users to record their daily expenses.
+This is a simple mobile application built with Flutter for tracking daily expenses.

 ## Features

 - Add expenses with details including Category, Amount, and Remarks.
+- View a list of recorded expenses.
+- Delete expenses with a confirmation dialog for accidental deletion prevention.
-- Supports a dark mode theme based on your system preferences.
+- Automatic dark mode support based on system theme settings.

-- Responsive design with layout issues addressed.
+## Data Persistence

+The application uses SQLite for local data persistence.
+The database operations are managed by the following files:

+- `database_helper.dart`: Handles the core SQLite database interactions.
+- `entity.dart`: Defines the data model for expenses.
+- `persistence_context.dart`: Provides a higher-level interface for database operations.

 ## Getting Started